Benjamin-Ogunsade/CI-CD-practice/README.md

 ### Introduction
 Realised in the course of the Bosch AI Talent Accelerator Scholarship Bootcamp, Devops path.

-Terminal Environment
+####  System Requirements
--Bash on AzureCLI
+* Terminal Environment: Bash on AzureCLI
+* Clone repo to AzureCLI
+*

 #### Steps

 1. Download or prepare the folder containing the source files
 2. Create manually a new GitHub repo
+3. Clone new repo to AzureCLI
-3. Move the newly created  source files' folder to the newly created repo: to permit git commands to act upon/access this folder
+4. Move the newly created  source files' folder to the newly created repo: to permit git commands to act upon/access this folder
-4. Initialize, verify status, commit and push the folder to this GitHub repo.
+5. Initialize, verify status, commit and push the folder to this GitHub repo.

 #### Commands to prepare the environment